iver56/noise2noise/README.md

 Noise-to-noise training is enabled by default for the MRI case.
 To use noise-to-clean training, edit `config_mri.py` and change `corrupt_targets=True` to `corrupt_targets=False`.

 Training for 300 epochs takes roughly 9 hours on an NVIDIA Titan V GPU.

+# Docker

+The noise2noise code can be run inside a Docker container on a computer with linux and a CUDA-capable GPU.
+This can be useful for experimenting with training scripts that take long time.
+Docker can also be useful when putting the code into production.
+Here's how to build a noise2noise docker image and then run a docker container:

+* `docker build -t noise2noise .`
+* `docker run --rm --runtime nvidia -it -v /path/on/host/noise2noise-data:/mnt/noise2noise-data noise2noise:latest /bin/bash`

+This assumes that you have nvidia-docker2 installed on the machine.